-Election processes for the Board of Trustees of The Pennsylvania State University will begin in the new year.
-Three alumni trustees are elected, three each year for three-year terms.
+The election processes for the Board of Trustees of the Pennsylvania State University will begin in the new year.
+Three alumni trustees are elected each year for three-year terms.
 Beginning on January 15, nominating ballots are automatically sent if:

 - You are a Penn State alumnus/alumna;

 - and we have a valid email address on file;